 Elements that may be used in the treatment of drinking water or produced during the treatment process.
 Examples: chlorine, haloacetic acids, trihalomethanes, etc.

 Manufactured synthetic and volatile organic chemicals, such as by-products of industrial processes, petroleum production, herbicides, pesticides, gas station discharges, urban stormwater runoff, and septic systems.
-Examples: benzene, dioxin, PCBs, styrene, toluene, vinyl chloride, etc. Learn more about Per- and polyfluoroalkyl substances (PFAS) below.
+Examples: benzene, dioxin, PCBs, styrene, toluene, vinyl chloride, Per- and polyfluoroalkyl substances (PFAS), etc.

 Naturally occurring radioactive elements, or as the result of oil and gas production and mining activities.
 Examples: alpha particles, beta particles and photon emitters, radium, and uranium.

 All drinking water (even bottled water) may contain minute amounts of contaminants, but their presence alone doesn’t mean they pose a health risk.
 In fact, in small quantities some can have health benefits and enhance water’s taste.

 National Secondary Drinking Water Regulations (NSDWRs)